Shipping your personal belongings back to Ireland

 In this case, you must still register your vehicle, but you do not have to pay VRT.

 If you are exempt from paying VRT, you cannot sell your vehicle for 12 months after the vehicle is registered.
 If you are not exempt from paying VRT, you can sell your vehicle in Ireland once it has been registered.

 See how to claim this tax relief in our page Bringing your vehicle to Ireland.

 Should I insure my items?

-If you hire the shipping company to wrap your belongings and pack the container, make sure you have a detailed list of every item that you are shipping.
+If you hire the shipping company to wrap your belongings and pack the container on your behalf, keep a detailed list of every item you are shipping.
 Keep any relevant receipts and sales invoices for the items too.

 You can find more information about shipping belongings to Ireland from outside the EU on Revenue’s website.